Frequently Asked Questions

 Graduates can apply online for a Graduate Reader’s pass here: www.tcd.ie/library/selfreg/sr1atcdg1.php

 Where can I get a staff card?

-Staff cards are available from Human Resources in House 4.
+Staff cards are available from Human Resources.

 Where can I apply for a Student travel card/leap card?

 Travel cards are available from the Students’ Union Office located in House 6 opposite the Students’ Union shop on left hand side after the main archway on to campus.

 Postgraduate students should contact the Graduate Students’ Union in the first instance.